AfterShip/email-verifier/README.md

 }
 ```

-> Note: It is possible to automatically updating the disposable domains daily by initializing verifier with `EnableAutoUpdateDisposable()`
+> Note: It is possible to automatically update the disposable domains daily by initializing verifier with `EnableAutoUpdateDisposable()`

 For more detailed documentation, please check on godoc.org 👉 [email-verifier](https://godoc.org/github.com/aftership/email-verifier)